padel

 Frequently asked questions

-Can I play padel alone?
-Padel is exclusively a doubles game — you always need 4 players.
-If you don't have 3 others, use the open match feature on Playtomic to find partners.
+No — padel is exclusively a doubles game, so you always need 4 players.
+If you don't have 3 friends, use the open match feature on Playtomic to find partners at your level.
+Padium Canary Wharf and most Padel Social Club venues also run regular drop-in clinics where you can join a session as an individual.

 The bottom line